shivannis/xandr-docs-public/xandr-docs/articles/monetize/integrated-pre-payment-functionality.md

 **Pre-requisite:** Users will need the Financial Observer role to access the credit card prepayment functionality.

-Pre-Payment Functionality enables buyers to make credit card payments from within the Microsoft Invest to pre-fund their member/account.
+Pre-Payment Functionality enables buyers to make credit card payments from within the Microsoft Monetize to pre-fund their member/account.
 Users can navigate to the Billing interface and once the prepayment invoice generator form is launched, user can then enter the required information to generate the Invoice, which can then be downloaded by the user.

 To initiate the payment process, do the following:

-1. Within the **Invest UI** switch over to member or account into which you want the prepayment to be applied to.
+1. Within the **Monetize UI** switch over to member or account into which you want the prepayment to be applied to.
 1. Navigate to the **Billing UI** and click on **Make a Payment** button.
 1. Enter the amount to be applied to your account in the credit card payment form.
 The email address is auto-populated with the billing contact that is recorded with Xandr.
 1. Click on **Pay as guest** to open the credit card payment form in a new window.